aws/aws-durable-execution-sdk-python/docs/core/wait.md

 ### Do waits execute in parallel?

 No, waits execute sequentially in the order they appear in your code.
-If you need parallel operations, use steps with `context.step()` instead.
+If you need parallel operations, use `context.parallel()` or `context.map()` instead.

 ### How accurate are wait durations?